-We and our directors and executive officers have agreed that, for a period of 60 days from the date of this prospectus supplement, neither we nor they will, without the prior written consent of J.P.
-Morgan Securities LLC, (i) sell, offer to sell, contract or agree to sell, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, directly or indirectly, or file (or participate in the filing of) a registration statement with the SEC in respect of, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of Section 16 of the Exchange Act with respect to, any ordinary shares or any other securities of the Company that are substantially similar to ordinary shares, or any securities convertible into or exchangeable or exercisable for, or any warrants or other rights to purchase, the foregoing, (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of ordinary shares or any other securities of the Company that are substantially similar to ordinary shares, or any securities convertible into or exchangeable or exercisable for, or any warrants or other rights to purchase, the foregoing, whether any such transaction is to be settled by delivery of ordinary shares or such other securities, in cash or otherwise or (iii) publicly announce an intention to affect any transaction specified in clause (i) or (ii), subject to certain exceptions, including but not limited to (1) the issuance of any ordinary shares to owners of businesses which the Company may acquire in the future, whether by merger, acquisition of assets or capital stock or otherwise, as consideration for the acquisition of such businesses, or in connection with joint ventures between the Company or any of its subsidiaries on the one hand, and another company, or to management employees of such businesses in connection with such acquisitions or joint ventures, subject to a cap of 7.5% of the outstanding shares that may be issued in the aggregate and any exception in any other agreement entered into in connection with the Transactions and (2) the transfer of ordinary shares to the Excess Share Trust (as defined in the bye-laws (as defined below)) pursuant to bye-law 12.1; provided, that in the case of (1), each recipient who receives any such ordinary shares executes, and delivers to the underwriters, a lock-up agreement.
+We and our directors and executive officers have agreed that, for a period of 60 days from the date of this prospectus supplement (the "Lock-Up Period"), neither we nor they will, without the prior written consent of the underwriters, (i) sell, offer to sell, contract or agree to sell, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, directly or indirectly, or file (or participate in the filing of) a registration statement with the SEC in respect of, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of Section 16 of the Exchange Act with respect to, any ordinary shares or any other securities of the Company that are substantially similar to ordinary shares, or any securities convertible into or exchangeable or exercisable for, or any warrants or other rights to purchase, the foregoing, (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of ordinary shares or any other securities of the Company that are substantially similar to ordinary shares, or any securities convertible into or exchangeable or exercisable for, or any warrants or other rights to purchase, the foregoing, whether any such transaction is to be settled by delivery of ordinary shares or such other securities, in cash or otherwise or (iii) publicly announce an intention to affect any transaction specified in clause (i) or (ii), subject to certain exceptions, including but not limited to (1) the issuance of any ordinary shares to owners of businesses which the Company may acquire in the future, whether by merger, acquisition of assets or capital stock or otherwise, as consideration for the acquisition of such businesses, or in connection with joint ventures between the Company or any of its subsidiaries on the one hand, and another company, or to management employees of such businesses in connection with such acquisitions or joint ventures, subject to a cap of 7.5% of the outstanding shares that may be issued in the aggregate and any exception in any other agreement entered into in connection with the Transactions, and (2) the transfer of ordinary shares to the Excess Share Trust (as defined in the bye-laws (as defined below)) pursuant to bye-law 12.1; provided, that in the case of (1), each recipient who receives any such ordinary shares executes, and delivers to the underwriters, a lock-up agreement.

 In connection with the offering, the underwriters may purchase and sell ordinary shares in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Short sales involve the sale by the underwriters of a greater number of ordinary shares than they are required to purchase in the offering, and a short position represents the amount of such sales that have not been covered by subsequent purchases.
-A "covered short position" is a short position that is not greater than the amount of additional ordinary shares for which the underwriters' option described above may be exercised.
-The underwriters may cover any covered short position by either exercising their option to purchase additional ordinary shares or purchasing ordinary shares in the open market.
-In determining the source of ordinary shares to cover the covered short position, the underwriters will consider, among other things, the price of ordinary shares available for purchase in the open market as compared to the price at which they may purchase additional ordinary shares pursuant to the option described above.
-"Naked" short sales are any short sales that create a short position greater than the amount of additional ordinary shares for which the option described above may be exercised.
-The underwriters must cover any such naked short position by purchasing ordinary shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ordinary shares in the open market after pricing that could adversely affect investors who purchase in the offering.
+The underwriters may cover any covered short position by purchasing ordinary shares in the open market.
+A short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ordinary shares in the open market after pricing that could adversely affect investors who purchase in the offering.
 Stabilizing transactions consist of various bids for or purchases of ordinary shares made by the underwriters in the open market prior to the completion of the offering.